bambuszka/escape_room/README.md

-# escape room data collected and owned by Rebeka O. Szabó, Ph.D. - please refer to it every time when using the data
+Escape room data collected and owned by Rebeka O'Szabo, Ph.D.
+Please refer to it every time when using this data.